kosbarts/Commissioner/sources/checks/checks_variable.md

 * [com.google.fonts/check/glyf_non_transformed_duplicate_components](https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/glyf.html#com.google.fonts/check/glyf_non_transformed_duplicate_components)
 <pre>--- Rationale ---

-There has been cases in which fonts had faulty double quote marks, with each of them containing two single quote marks as components with the same x, y coordinates which makes them visually look like single quote marks.
+There have been cases in which fonts had faulty double quote marks, with each of them containing two single quote marks as components with the same x, y coordinates which makes them visually look like single quote marks.

 This check ensures that glyphs do not contain duplicate components which have